Four Addiction Facts that May Surprise You

 Most everyone knows that addictions are harmful.
 However, the following facts about addiction may surprise you:

 - Addiction is unpredictable; it can happen to anyone at any time.
 Most people believe that addiction only occurs in people who are weak-willed or in people who have family members who struggle with addiction.
-The reality is that anyone can develop an addiction.
+The reality is that anyone can develop a person with substance use disorderion.
 For example, many individuals become addicted to prescription medications while taking them under the supervision and advice of a physician, including high school and college athletes, healthcare professionals, babysitters, and senior citizens.

 - Many addicts suffer from co-occurring disorders.
 Co-occurring disorders are defined as having two or more mental health conditions at the same time.
 Several examples of co-occurring disorders include addiction along with: anxiety, post-traumatic stress disorder, or depression.

 - Relapse happens to many people during recovery.
 It is not uncommon to have a rough start or a stop and start beginning to addiction recovery.
 Addiction relapse does not mean that a person has failed, but rather that their individual treatment plan needs to be monitored and potentially revised.
 Many people, for example, go to residential treatment too short a period of time to get a good hold on recovery or stop doing their aftercare plan once they start to feel better.
 No matter what the reason for relapse, it’s important to quickly get back to your recovery plan to minimize the negative consequences of relapse.